Good – you’re here. You’re a details person. We like that!

 A deposit of $1,000 will confirm your acceptance on the course.
 The balance of the course fee is paid three weeks before the course starts.

-You can access up a student loan if you meet Study Link's eligibility requirements.
+You can access a student loan if you meet Study Link's eligibility requirements.
 You may also be eligible for a student allowance.
 You don't have to pay back the student loan until you start earning.

 As each person's entitlement varies according to their personal circumstances, we recommend that you contact StudyLink on 0800 88 99 00 to discuss eligibility.
+Please note: fees are reviewed annually and subject to change.

 Can Airways provide any assistance with study costs?